venemr/personal_blog/src/pages/2020-05-22-post-two/index.md

 ### First Trial in Making Illustrations
 I've always wanted to try out illustration styled painting, and has been daydreaming to become an illustrator some day LOL.
-Here is my first trial in making a illustration doodling, and it is picturing a blue-haired girl who's watering her favorite plants at the window in a warmy sunday afternoon.
+Here is my first trial in making an illustration doodling, and it is picturing a blue-haired girl who's watering her favorite plants at the window in a warmy sunday afternoon.

 ![fifth img](/girl_watering_plant.jpg)